AgainPsychoX/Stellaris-Save-API/README.md

 - `PopHandle` (and relation for species and planet),
 - `BuildingHandle` (and relation for planet),
 - `PlanetHandle` (to name a few: moons, districts, armies, modifiers, expiable flags, stats...),
-- `CountryHandle` (flag, technologies, resources, events (it might be especially difficult, the same for anomalies, event chains, archeology), vision, AI relations, government, policies, fleets, fleet templates, armies,  leaders, rulers, intel, modifiers, flags, variables, traditions, perks, relics, edicts, sectors, planets...),
+- `CountryHandle` (flag, technologies, resources, events (it might be especially difficult, the same for anomalies, event chains, archeology), vision, AI relations, policies, armies, intel, modifiers, flags, variables, traditions, perks, relics, edicts...),
-- `FleetHandle`,
-- `ShipHandle`,
-- `ShipDesignHandle`,
-- `LeaderHandle`,
 - ...

 #### Reports